-Plastic Free April: The Travel Level
+Plastic Free April: The travel level

 Like all good games, near the end you reach the ‘boss level’.
 During my challenge month, I got sent on business travel.

 Now, business travel is much harder than your usual routine, if you’re trying to avoid using plastic.
-You have less control over what is offered to you, you don’t even get to choose where you stay, so you have to change a lot of habits to prepare to travel on business without contributing to the plastic problem.
+You have less control over what is offered to you.
+You don’t even get to choose where you stay, so you have to change a lot of habits to prepare to travel on business without contributing to the plastic problem.

-It’s not everywhere that you can refill your water bottle – many airports do not have the facility, while at the same time forcing you to empty it out before boarding.
+It’s not everywhere that you can refill your water bottle; many airports do not have the facility, while at the same time forcing you to empty it out before boarding.
 Then there’s the inflight meal…

-Many cafes and restaurants at transit points serve in disposable containers.
-At the time I didn’t know that paper cups have plastic in them – but in any case the lid for hot drinks is plastic, and it’s easy to forget to tell the server not to give that.
+Many cafes and restaurants at transit points serve food in disposable containers.
+At the time I didn’t know that paper cups have plastic in them – but in any case the lid for hot drinks is clearly plastic, and it’s easy to forget to tell the server not to give that.

 And then there’s the plastic minefield in the hotel… Even if you have your own toiletries, and avoid the complimentary bottled drinking water (which is often offered even in countries where the tap water is safe!), I realised that a lot of random things in a conventional hotel can only be accessed by opening some plastic thing or other.